lupyuen/lupyuen.github.io/src/lte.md

 -   __Programming the LTE Modem__ with UART, USB and Apache NuttX RTOS

-Read on to learn everything about PinePhone's 4G LTE Modem...
+Read on to learn all about PinePhone's 4G LTE Modem...

 ![Quectel EG25-G LTE Modem](https://lupyuen.github.io/images/usb2-modem.jpg)